AngelicArtemis/GoldenAge/README.md

 A vertical slice of a exploration game, where the player travel back in time to take pictures to complete the task list.

+Control:
+- WASD movement keys
+- F to open camera
+- Right click while in camera to take picture
+- ESC to open in game menu

 Credits*:
 - Kristine
 - RuoXuan